neslihanbukte/documentation/README.md

 ## 4. Use GitLab project registry to upload Docker images
+- create an access token to read & write private registry

 We will push our application image to the **GitLab Container Registry** so that it can be used in the CI/CD pipeline.